zeuslawyer/symbiote-test/README.md

 }
 ```
+__note__: form components have component-level state, as the form inputs are controlled components.

 ### App handlers passed as props
 1) `updateUserState`: is passed as prop to the `<Login />` component in all `<Page />` components.
 Upon login the name and password properties are updated in the App-level `state.user` object.